 CHOICE maintains a highly professional NATA-accredited laboratory and the vast majority of our product testing is done in-house.
-Our testers are qualified and well-experienced in testing a wide range of products, and many sit on Standards committees and belong to other professional and expert bodies.
+Our testers are qualified and well-experienced in testing a wide range of products and many sit on Standards committees and belong to other professional and expert bodies.

 For some products there are Australian or international standards, which usually form the basis of our testing for those products.
-In other cases, such as with dash cams, our testers and content producers work together to devise our own test methods based on the key aspects that matter to consumers.
+In other cases, such as with dash cams, our testers and content producers work together to devise test methods based on the key aspects that matter to consumers.

 This is the most important aspect of our dash cam test – after all, if the recorded video isn't clear enough to see details such as number plates and other identifying features of cars, it's not much use to you.
 We look at:

-- Picture quality in daylight – our tester installs the dash cam in a car and drives a set route in clear daylight, then assesses the recorded video for clarity, fluidity of motion and colour accuracy.
+- Picture quality in daylight: Our tester installs the dash cam in a car and drives a set route in clear daylight, then assesses the recorded video for clarity, fluidity of motion and colour accuracy.